 I would rather be 100% sure that internal links are passing their full value throughout the website.
 Besides link equity, it will also help with your crawl budget as Google spiders will not have to crawl the link twice.

 Often, these are instances of internal redirects in key areas such as the primary/secondary navigation, footer or sidebar links.
 This is great because, with one change, you can eliminate a large quantity of these internal 301 redirects.

 While you’ll want to fix as many as possible, I recommend you start there.

 An internal link audit can reveal "no follow" links versus "do follow."

 "No follow" internal links to low-value pages might be intentional, but you should double check that all pages that have only "no follow" internal links are actually low-value pages.

 Internal linking is a highly valuable strategy, both for SEO and for your site’s bottom line.
-Pay careful attention to how your links bind your pages to one another and try to keep your navigation as intuitive and convenient as possible.
+Pay careful attention to how your links connect your pages to each other, and try to keep your navigation as intuitive and convenient as possible.